 |---|---|

-| Overtime Eligibility | Healthcare workers qualify for overtime pay for hours beyond 8 in a day or 40 in a week, receiving 1.5x regular pay. |
+| Overtime Eligibility | “Healthcare workers qualify for overtime pay at 1.5x their regular rate for hours over 8 (up to 12) in a day or over 40 in a week, and at double-time for hours exceeding 12 in a day or over 8 on the seventh consecutive workday. |

 | Wage Challenges | Common wage issues include misclassification and incorrect overtime calculations, risking significant financial losses for workers. |